diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us022/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 * There is a dependency on **"US020 - Register a Green Space and its Respective Area"**, since the diary entries must be associated with a green space.
-* There is a dependency on **"US021 - Add a New Entry to the To-Do List"**, since new diary entries must exist on the To-Do List.
+* There is a dependency on **"US021 - Add a New Entry to the To-Do List"**, since new agenda entries must exist on the To-Do List.

 ### 1.5 Input and Output Data